jeremyfix/deeplearning-lectures/Webpage/02-pytorch-asr.md

 ![An example spectrogram in log-Mel scale of the validation set with its transcript](./data/02-pytorch-asr/spectro_valid.png){width=75%}

 ## Connectionist Temporal Classification (CTC)

 The Connectionist Temporal Classification approach is based on a multi-layer recurrent neural network taking as input the successive frames of the spectrogram and outputting, at every time step, a probability distribution over the vocabulary to which we add a $\epsilon$ blank character.
 The CTC model is outputting one character at every iteration, therefore, it produces an output sequence of the same length of the input sequence, possibly with some $\epsilon$ blank characters and also some duplicated characters.
+The labeling, though, is constrained to be of length smaller than the input (the RNN transducer overcomes that possible constraint).

 ![Illustration of the CTC model](./data/02-pytorch-asr/ctc.png){width=80%}